exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Garbage collection is a PHP mechanism that checks memory and frees it when it needs to store new values.

 PHP allocate memory as it needs, when variables and objects are created in the code.
-Sometimes, those variables are destroyed, using explicit unset() calls, or implicitely, when leaving a method or destroying an object.
+Sometimes, those variables are destroyed, using explicit unset() calls, or implicitly, when leaving a method or destroying an object.

 To speed up the process, PHP postpone memory cleaning until the end of the application, or when it reaches some internal threshold.
 Then, it review all the currently allocated variables, and when they are not used anymore (aka, when the reference counter is down to 0), it removes them.